jzombie/globcat.sh/README.md

 `globcat.sh` is a tiny little shell script that concatenates multiple files together, as specified by a glob pattern, and outputs them to standard output.

-I personally use it to send the source code of multiple files to ChatGPT (and I even used it to help write the tests for this project).
+I personally use it to send the source code of multiple files, from multiple directories, to ChatGPT, typically in a single prompt.

+Absolute file paths are prepended to each section of the output, making it easy to give context to ChatGPT when asking questions such as, "help me write tests for this."

 ## Usage